Doug Ithier: Hall of Fame

 On 17 July 2009 Ithier was officially inducted into the South West Soccer Hall of Fame as a Champion for his recognition in being the first Western Australian country based player to rise through the Amateur junior and senior grades playing with Bunbury Tricolore (currently named Bunbury United) and play professionally for Perth Glory.
 Ithier's achievement helped create the pathway for many young country based players to follow their careers including Josh Risdon who went on further to represent the Socceroos.
 Ithier is currently listed as a Club Legend on Bunbury United's website for his achievement's with the club.

 In 2021, as part of Floreat Athena's 70th anniversary celebrations, a Dream Team of all past and current players was voted for and Ithier was nominated in the Defender position.

 Personal life

-Ithier retired from playing in 2005 aged 30 and is currently the CEO/Founder of Ten Squared Trading, Managing Director of Vital Property Group and co-owner of South Perth Cycles in Perth, Western Australia.
+Ithier retired from playing in 2005 aged 30 and is currently the CEO/founder of Ten Squared Global Trade, managing director of Vital Property Group and co-owner of South Perth Cycles in Perth, Western Australia.
 He has Mauritian ancestry.
 He is separated and has one son.
 He is an avid cyclist formerly racing A-Grade in the West Coast Masters (WCMCC) and a golfer playing on single figure handicap.

-Ithier continues to support Liverpool F.C. as a lifelong fan and visited Anfield for the first time in 2008 and met his favorite Liverpool F.C. player Steven Gerrard in a 2015 Dubai holiday.
+Ithier continues to support Liverpool F.C. as a lifelong fan and visited Anfield for the first time in 2008 and met his favorite Liverpool player Steven Gerrard in a 2015 Dubai holiday.